The legacy of Adam Perkins’s surreal ‘Welcome to Chili’s’ Vine

 “Most people won’t make a lasting mark on the world,” he added.
 “Creating a cultural moment that brought so many people joy like ‘welcome to Chili’s’ is more impactful than some entire bodies of work.”

-Those three seconds do not appear to be the only legacy he hoped to leave behind.
-As his ex-boyfriend Kelton Elliott wrote in a moving tribute on Instagram, “he said he’d like to be remembered for his art, his music.”
+Those three seconds do not appear to be the only legacy Perkins hoped to leave behind.
+As his ex-boyfriend Kelton Elliott wrote in a moving tribute on Instagram, “He said he’d like to be remembered for his art, his music.”

-Perkins graduated from NYU with a degree in musical composition.
-Under the name Plas Teg, he recorded heady, semi-ambient pop music that brings to mind a mixture of Nick Drake, Sufjan Stevens and Brian Eno — so different from his Vines but with the same restless. experimental spirit.
+Perkins graduated from New York University with a degree in musical composition.
+Under the name Plas Teg, he recorded heady, semi-ambient pop music that brings to mind a mixture of Nick Drake, Sufjan Stevens and Brian Eno — so different from his Vines, but with the same restless, experimental spirit.

 His musical nom de plume comes from the name of a storied Jacobean-era house in Wales.
 He chose the name based on a legend that a woman who lives there spends her entire life caring for the house and keeping its walls from crumbling.

 “It’s a really good representation of Adam.
-A big, beautiful thing,” said Patrick of Plas Teg, while likening the woman to himself.
+A big, beautiful thing,” said Patrick of Plas Teg, likening the woman to himself.
 “It’s my duty to preserve.”

 As one of his first acts to honor his twin brother, Patrick announced he would be releasing a limited-edition vinyl of Adam’s music through a new label set up in his honor, named Plas Teg.